SpaceClouds42/fabricommunity.github.io/README.md

 * `build` - Build the site, generating a copy in the `build` folder.
 * `download` - Download (or update) the static site generator.
 This is run automatically by the `build` script if `SSG.jar` is not present.
+If the scripts aren't working, you'll probably need to delete `SSG.jar` or just run this script yourself.

-**Note:** Currently, there is no simple way to view the generated site.
-A `serve` script will be provided for this purpose later on.
+* `serve` - Spin up a simple webserver on localhost to serve the site after you've built it.
+This will not build it automatically - run the `build` script whenever you need to do that.
+Press `CTRL + C` at any point to stop the server.

 ## As a writer